voder-ai/eslint-plugin-traceability/docs/dependency-health.md

 This is **internal/development-facing documentation** for maintainers and advanced contributors.
 The guarantees in the README and other user docs are **plain-language summaries** that are _backed by_ the processes described here, not the other way around.

+## Relationship to SECURITY.md

+The user-facing summary of our dependency and vulnerability-handling policy is defined in `SECURITY.md`.
+That file describes, in plain language, what users can expect from us in terms of security posture, reporting, and remediation.

+This document is an **internal implementation detail** that explains _how_ we operationalize and enforce the policy described in `SECURITY.md` (and the security-related statements in the README).
+Maintainers should treat this file as the canonical reference for:

+- How we run and interpret `dry-aged-deps` and npm audit.
+- How we record and justify accepted risks.
+- How these processes support and substantiate the commitments made in `SECURITY.md`.

 ## Canonical Commands

 Contributors and automation **must** use the following npm scripts when working with dependency health.